I cannot believe The Superyacht Chef is up to its 20th chef interview, and we have only just spoken to our very first self-taught chef!

-My favorite dishes are the ones that make people happy.
-I love savory salty sour tastes.
-Lemon cumin chili cilantro are my top favorite ingredients to use.
+My favourite dishes are the ones that make people happy.
+I love savoury salty sour tastes.
+Lemon cumin and chilli cilantro are my top favourite ingredients to use.

 If you could have a table at any restaurant in the world for a dinner reservation tonight, which one would it be, and who would be your dinner date?

 I am desperate to eat at Ottolenghi’s restaurant!